Back in Time for Murder

 2070-Present

 Genesee Glasco is the demented quintillionaire and the first world leader in history.
-Genesee recently inherited her estate from her late father, a notorious tyrant, who died from a mysterious poison.
+She recently inherited her estate from her late father, a notorious tyrant who died from a mysterious poison.
 Some say that Genesee may have played a hand in her father’s demise, but with her tremendous power, the world will never know.
 Genesee rules the world by intimidation, financial might, and manipulation.

 Suggested Attire: Futuristic blinged-out royal-inspired gown.
 Whitish-blue long-haired wig.
 Large gemstone (costume) jewelry, as your character loves gemstones, owns the world, and money is of no object to her.